rabbit-ear/rabbit-ear-app/readme.md

 [ ] ctrl-z undo (redo). build an entire undo history thingy [ ] translate with number typing (like blender. check axis first.)
-[ ] select: need to be able to shift-deselect (remove from selection)
+[ ] select: need to be able to shift-deselect (remove from selection) [x] scroll to zoom in and out (half done)
+[ ] scroll to zoom in and out at the location of the cursor

 general